Engineering and Physics Faculty and Staff

 Mechanical Engineering, Biomaterials

 Sara Atwood received a B.A. and M.S. in Engineering Sciences from Dartmouth College and a Ph.D. in Mechanical Engineering from the University of California at Berkeley.
-She is passionate about engaging underrepresented students in engineering education, teaching engineers in a liberal arts setting, and encouraging students to use engineering skills to make the world a better place.
+She is passionate about integrating engineering and the liberal arts, engaging students from historically excluded identities in engineering, and encouraging students to use engineering skills to make the world a better place.
+Atwood was recently elected to the Engineering Deans Council Executive Board of the American Society for Engineering Education (ASEE).

 Mechanical Engineering, Biomechanics